-Like mass rapes in the former Yugoslavia, terrorism against political dissidents in Argentina, and the torture and violent repression of black South Africans under the apartheid regime, terror lynchings in the American South were not isolated hate crimes committed by rogue vigilantes.
+Like mass rapes in the former Yugoslavia, terrorism against political dissidents in Argentina, and the torture and violent repression of Black South Africans under the apartheid regime, terror lynchings in the American South were not isolated hate crimes committed by rogue vigilantes.
 Lynching was targeted racial violence at the core of a systematic campaign of terror perpetrated in furtherance of an unjust social order.
 Lynchings were rituals of collective violence that served as highly effective tools to reinforce the institution and philosophy of white racial superiority.
-Lynch mobs intended to instill fear in all African Americans, to enforce submission and racial subordination, and to "emphasize the limits of black freedom."340 Through lynching, whites demonstrated to black people that any transgression of social and racial boundaries, real or imagined, placed the lives of all African Americans at risk.
+Lynch mobs intended to instill fear in all African Americans, to enforce submission and racial subordination, and to "emphasize the limits of Black freedom."
+Through lynching, whites demonstrated to Black people that any transgression of social and racial boundaries, real or imagined, placed the lives of all African Americans at risk.

-The United States government compounded the psychological harm experienced by African Americans by permitting the torture and murder of black citizens.
-Federal and state officials' inaction communicated that no democratic institution valued black citizens' lives enough to protect them against terrorism by local officials and private citizens alike.
+The United States government compounded the psychological harm experienced by African Americans by permitting the torture and murder of Black citizens.
+Federal and state officials' inaction communicated that no democratic institution valued Black citizens' lives enough to protect them against terrorism by local officials and private citizens alike.
 "They had to have a license to kill anything but a nigger," explained one African American man from the Mississippi Delta.
 "We was always in season."
-341 Today, public and private institutions in the South memorialize the Confederacy and celebrate the architects of white supremacy while remaining conspicuously silent about the terror, violence, and loss of life inflicted on black Americans during the same historical period.
-This selective public memory compounds the harm of officials' complicity in lynching and maintains the otherness of black people who have lived in these communities for generations.
+Today, public and private institutions in the South memorialize the Confederacy and celebrate the ar-

-Selective public memory compounds the harm of officials' complicity in lynching and maintains the otherness of black people who have lived in these communities for generations.
+Selective public memory compounds the harm of officials' complicity in lynching and maintains the otherness of Black people who have lived in these communities for generations.